Jeremiah-Griffin/strawberry_fields/README.md

 manipulating the memory layout of the type.

-This crate's api mirrors the `Iterator` trait from the standard library, with the primary distinction being that there are seperate methods for shared and unique reference types.
+This crate's api mirrors the `Iterator` trait from the standard library, with the primary distinction being that there are seperate methods for owned, shared and unique reference types.

 # FAQ